House of Romanov: Executions

-Remains of the Tsar
+Remains

-In the mid-1970’s, Dr. Alexander Avdonin discovered the mass grave containing the remains of Nicholas II, Alexandra Feodorovna, and three of five Romanov children.
-The remains were found near Old Koptyaki road in Ekaterinburg, Russia.
+In the mid-1970s, Dr. Alexander Avdonin discovered the mass grave containing the remains of Nicholas II, Alexandra Feodorovna, and three of five Romanov children.
+The remains were found near Old Koptyaki road in Yekaterinburg, Russia.
 The grave contained 44 heavily degraded bone and tooth fragments.
 Avdonin released his discovery following the collapse of the Soviet Union in 1991 prompting investigation by the Russian government.

-The area where the remains were found was near the old Koptyaki Road, under what appeared to be double bonfire sites about 70 meters (230 ft) from the mass grave in Pigs Meadow near Ekaterinburg.
+The area where the remains were found was near the old Koptyaki Road, under what appeared to be double bonfire sites about 70 meters (230 ft) from the mass grave in Pigs Meadow near Yekaterinburg.
 The archaeologists stated that the bones were from a boy who approximately between the ages of 10 and 13 years at the time of his death and of a young woman who was between the ages of 18 and 23 years old.
 At the time, Anastasia was 17 years old while Maria was 19 years.
-Their brother Alexei would have been 14 within two weeks of his murder.
+Their brother Alexei was just a few weeks away from turning 14.
 Alexei's elder sisters Olga and Tatiana were 22 and 21 years old at the time of the murder respectively.
 The bones were found using metal detectors and metal rods as probes.
 Also, striped material was found that appeared to have been from a blue-and-white striped cloth; Alexei commonly wore a blue-and-white striped undershirt.

 In mid-2007, a Russian archaeologist announced a discovery by one of his workers.
 The excavation uncovered the following items in the two pits which formed a "T":